-As a young child, I was taught that if you worked hard you could achieve anything.
-So, that’s what I did.
-Put myself through school, worked very hard at a computer job spending countless hours in front of the keyboard.
-Soon, I was in pain.
-Not knowing anything about ergonomics, I didn’t know the damage I was doing to myself.
-All I knew was that I had ‘made’ it – a great paying job that afforded me a life that seemed too good to be true.
-A nice house, someone who loved me by my side—and that job that made it all possible.
+As a child I was taught that if you worked hard, you could achieve anything.
+So that’s what I did.
+Put myself through school and then worked very hard at a job in IT, spending countless hours in front of the keyboard.
+Soon I was in pain.

 Eventually, the pain was too great and I had to tell my employers.
-My whole world came crashing down on me in a very short time.
-I went from being their bright and shining star to the bane of their existence… someone who was a burden.
-Despite the fact that I worked HARD, even through the pain, they knew I needed surgery and looked for a reason, every day, to toss me out.
-Finally, when they could find no fault with my hard work, they laid me off.
+My world came crashing down quickly.
+I went from being called “a shining star” by the former owner of my company to someone who was seen as a burden.
+I worked hard even through intense pain, but that didn’t matter.
+Once they knew I needed surgery that’s all they seemed to care about.
+So they looked for a reason to get rid of me; it was obvious by the way I was being treated.
+Finally when they could find no fault with my work, they laid me off.

-I survive every day, because I’m strong, a fighter, but so many times in the past, I wanted to give up, to just die.
-Being alone dealing with this, has at times been so difficult, crushing, impossible.
-I keep going, surviving, trying to find the joy in the little moments of happiness.
-Focus on the bright spots, not the rain…
+I survive, because I’m strong — a fighter.
+So many times in the past I wanted to give up, to just die.
+Dealing with this alone was no way to live.
+It felt crushing and impossible.
+Having support and a good doctor makes everything easier.
+So I keep going, trying to find the joy in each moment of happiness.
+For me it helps to focus on the bright spots, not the rain.